Shubhang7100/shubh-ops/README.md

 - 👋 Hi, I’m @shubh-ops (Shubhang Sharma)
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning python , web development , machine learning and android app development
+- 🌱 I’m currently learning python , web development and machine learning
-- 💞️ I’m looking to collaborate on ( I am in the learning phase )
+- 💞️ I’m looking to collaborate on open source software ( I am in the learning phase )
 - 📫 How to reach me :
                      linkedin : https://www.linkedin.com/in/shubhang-sharma-1692369a/